AstarNetwork/astar-docs/docs/xcm/integration/zombienet-testing.md

 ### Overview

 A quick reminder - `Shibuya` is a test network with no market value used by `Astar & Shiden` team to test features before deploying into production.
-It uses a custom **Rococo** based relay chain. `Shiden` is a production canary-type network connected to `Kusama`.
+It uses a custom **Rococo** based Relay Chain. `Shiden` is a production canary-type network connected to `Kusama`.
 These two parachains aren't aware of one another and do not communicate in live networks.

 However, using `zombienet`, users can setup a local test network where one parachain would be `Shibuya` and the other would be `Shiden` with **HRMP** channels opened between them.
-This is incredibly useful for testing & integration because it gives users the option for cross-chain communication between two smart-contract oriented parachains which support WASM smart contracts, amongst many other features.
+This is incredibly useful for testing & integration because it gives users the option for cross-chain communication between two smart-contract oriented parachains which support Wasm smart contracts, amongst many other features.

 The following instructions will explain how to setup & configure local _Shibuya - Shiden test network_.